By Dr. Nicole Sundene

 Oral contraceptives: Oral contraceptives such as estrogen and progestin therapy help treat PCOS symptoms via inhibition of Luteinizing and androgen hormone secretion, increasing the Sex hormone-binding globulin level, and also act as steroids receptors blocker.
 The side effects of oral contraceptives include a high risk of thromboembolic events, developing type 2 diabetes, elevated cholesterol and triglyceride level, and may impair insulin sensitivity.
 Therefore a low dose of oral contraceptives is recommended as the above adverse events are high dose-dependent in high-risk women with PCOS.
 [1-3, 5]

-Progestin therapy: Progestins such as Cyproterone acetate and drospirenone provide anti-androgenic properties.
-In some countries, it is highly recommended in combination with an oral contraceptive to treat PCOS.
-The side effects of progestin therapy include mood elevation, weight gain, and breakthrough bleeding.
+Progesterone therapy: Natural progesterone and synthetic progesterone such as Cyproterone acetate and drospirenone provide anti-androgenic properties.
+Some women with PCOS may need a combination or natural progesterone with an oral contraceptive to treat PCOS.
+The side effects of progesterone therapy include mood elevation or depression, weight gain, and abnormal periods, heavy bleeding, cramping, and spotting.
 [1-3, 5]

 Spironolactone: It helps the treatment of excessive hair and acne.
 However, there are limited studies about its effectiveness.
 It is advised to use it with caution in women with renal impairment as it aggravates hyperkalemia as a side effect.
 Also, it is not recommended during pregnancy due to teratogenicity (congenital disabilities).
 [1-3, 5]